ddeutils/ddedocs/docs/daily-work.md

 ### Development Time Blocks

-Similarly, development activities, whether designing new data pipelines, optimizing existing processes, or developing custom tools, require uninterrupted attention.
+:material-page-last: Similarly, development activities, whether designing new data pipelines, optimizing existing processes, or developing custom tools, require uninterrupted attention.
 These blocks of time are earmarked for deep work, where data engineers can engage in complex coding tasks, architectural design, and testing.
 By isolating these development periods from the day’s operational demands, engineers can innovate